gaoqian310/gaoqian310/README.md

 Here are some ideas to get you started:-->

-🌱 I’m currently learning Data Science and Python Programming
+🌱 I’m currently learning Data Science with Python Programming, SQL, Power BI and Tableau

 🤔 I’m looking for oppotunities in data science

 📫 How to reach me: gaoqian310@gmail.com

-⚡ Fun fact: Photographer, Gamer, Power BI, Tableau
+⚡ Fun fact: Photographer, Gamer